blynkkk/blueprints/MyriotaHyperPulse/Readme.md

 ---

-## Step 3 — Find or Add Your Device in Myriota Device Manager
+## Step 3 — Find Your Device in Myriota Device Manager

 1. Log in to [Myriota Device Manager](https://devicemanager.myriota.com).
 2. Navigate to **Devices** and locate your HyperPulse by its **Module ID** (printed on the device label).